marijnh/Eloquent-JavaScript/04_data.md

 {{index [braces, object], "{} (object)", [property, definition]}}

 Note that the object added to the journal looks a little odd.
-Instead of declaring properties like `events: events`, it just gives a property name.
+Instead of declaring properties like `events: events`, it just gives a property name: `events`.
 This is shorthand that means the same thing—if a property name in brace notation isn't followed by a value, its value is taken from the binding with the same name.

-So then, every evening at 10 p.m.—or sometimes the next morning, after climbing down from the top shelf of his bookcase—Jacques records the day.
+Every evening at 10 p.m.—or sometimes the next morning, after climbing down from the top shelf of his bookcase—Jacques records the day:

 ```
 addEntry(["work", "touched tree", "pizza", "running",